xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/spock.md

 ## Migration to Spock 2

-There is no special extensions for Spock 2, instead junit 5 integrations must be used with it, using [special library](https://github.com/xvik/spock-junit5)
+There is no special extensions for Spock 2, instead JUnit 5 integrations must be used with it, using [special library](https://github.com/xvik/spock-junit5)

-Current spock extensions are almost equivalent to junit5 extensions (in features and behaviour):
+Current Spock extensions are almost equivalent to JUnit 5 extensions (in features and behaviour):

 * Instead of `@UseGuiceyApp` use `@TestGuiceyApp`
 * Instead of `@UseDropwizardApp` use `@TestDropwizardApp`
-* Hooks can be specified with hooks declaration [in extensions](http://xvik.github.io/dropwizard-guicey/5.4.2/guide/test/junit5/#application-test-modification) or as [test fields](http://xvik.github.io/dropwizard-guicey/5.4.2/guide/test/junit5/#hook-fields)
+* Hooks can be specified with hook declarations [in extensions](https://xvik.github.io/dropwizard-guicey/5.4.2/guide/test/junit5/#application-test-modification) or as [test fields](https://xvik.github.io/dropwizard-guicey/5.4.2/guide/test/junit5/#hook-fields)
 * Instead of `StartupErrorRule` use [system-stubs](https://github.com/webcompere/system-stubs) - the successor of system rules

 ### Client